darash-desai/evolver/README.md

 ## `trigger.criteria.value`

 Defines the nominal value for a plateau in units relevant for the trigger property.
-If this property is omitted, the plateau is condition is based on the time averaged value over the specified duration.
+If this property is omitted, the plateau is condition is based on the time averaged value over the specified duration. <br />[[back to top]](#triggers)

 ## `trigger.criteria.tolerance`

 The tolerance (±) around the nominal value that still satisfies a plateau.
-Units should match those used for the nominal value.
+Units should match those used for the nominal value. <br />[[back to top]](#triggers)

 ## `trigger.criteria.duration`

-The duration of time over which the value ± tolerance condition should be met to be considered a plateau.
+The duration of time over which the value ± tolerance condition should be met to be considered a plateau. <br />[[back to top]](#triggers)

 ## `trigger.value`

 Defines the new parameter value that should be set when this trigger is fired.
 This is relevant when the trigger is being applied to property such as the eVOLVER pump.
-The shape of this value should match `default` on the property the trigger is being added to.
+The shape of this value should match `default` on the property the trigger is being added to. <br />[[back to top]](#triggers)

 ## Example: Trigger Pump Based on OD